zekiunal/vero/README.md

 - Background worker for notifications
 - RESTful API with Swagger documentation
 - Health check endpoint for monitoring
-- Comprehensive test coverage with PHPUnit and Behat

 ## Technology Stack